robert-phillips33/colorRandom/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
 Our team of 4 Front-End Developers completed this project while in the 4th week of an intensive Software Development Bootcamp.
+Before touching any code, as a group we looked over the provided site comp and [brainstormed](./assets/coloRandomBrainStorm.png) how to store our data using JS variables.
 It took us 4 days of group work and collaboration to complete.
+We tracked our team's progress using a [github project board](./assets/coloRandomProjectBoard.png).

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)